 Small steps transforming lives

-Welcome to the Adavu Project
+Welcome to Adavu

-- Long term support to adult survivors of modern slavery making the transition into a life in the local community
+• Long term support to adult survivors of modern slavery making the transition into a life in the local community

-- Advocating justice in relation to the issue of Modern Slavery
+• Advocating justice in relation to the issue of Modern Slavery

-- Building partnerships to prevent and frustrate Modern Slavery
+• Building partnerships to prevent and frustrate modern slavery

-- Raising awareness and understanding of Modern Slavery amongst voluntary, community and faith groups, and enabling effective responses to it
+• Raising awareness and understanding of modern slavery amongst voluntary, community and faith groups, and enabling effective responses to it

 What is Modern Slavery?